Models based on Mittag-Leffler functions for anomalous relaxation in dielectrics: Mathematical models for dielectric relaxation

-\section{Mathematical models for dielectric relaxation}
+\section{Mathematical models for dielectric \\relaxation}

-We intend to discuss how the Laplace transform pair outlined in Eqs.
-(2.13)-(2.14) coupled with the condition (2.15) on the 3-order parameters can be considered as the pair $\xi_G(t)$ ($t\ge 0$) and $\widetilde \xi_G(s)$ ($s=i\omega$) for a possible mathematical model of the response function and the complex susceptibility in the framework of a general relaxation theory of dielectrics.
-We first show how the three classical models referred to Cole--Cole (C-C), Davidson--Cole (D-C) and Havriliak--Negami (H-N) for $\alpha \gamma = \beta$ are contained in our general model when $ \alpha \gamma = \beta$ according to the scheme
+We intend to discuss how the Laplace transform pair outlined in Eq.
+(2.18) coupled with the conditions (2.21) on the 3-order parameters can be considered as the pair $\xi_G(t)$ ($t\ge 0$) and $\widetilde \xi_G(s)$ ($s=i\omega$) for a possible mathematical model of the response function and the complex susceptibility in the framework of a general relaxation theory of dielectrics. \vsp We first show how the three classical models referred to Cole--Cole (C-C), Davidson--Cole (D-C) and Havriliak--Negami (H-N) are contained in our general model described by a response function expressed in terms the three-parameter Mittag-Leffler function, see Eqs.(2.17), (2.18) subjected to the conditions (2.21) with $ \alpha \gamma - \beta=0$, according to the scheme